rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-OpenStack/README.md

 `collation-server = utf8_general_ci`
 `character-set-server = utf8`

+Save the file.
 You may take help from the following snapshot.

 <h2 align="center" >
 <img src="i09.png" >
 </h2>